Cherokee County DUI Lawyers

 Cherokee County Justice Center, Cherokee County State Court

 My DUI case is in municipal court.
-Can I ask for a jury trial?
+Can I ask for a jury trial in my Cherokee County DUI case?

 I was arrested for a DUI in Cherokee County; where will the police take me?